Wave-Play/stashy/README.md

 ## Debugging

-You can pass your own logger to Stashy when creating a new instance and it will be used to log each and every event.
+You can pass your own logger to Stashy when creating a new instance and it will be used to log events.
 This is useful for debugging backend and environment issues.

 The `id` property is included in each log message to help you differentiate between multiple instances of Stashy.